mraygalaxy/StreamProx/doc/introduction.md

 construct a web site out of the proven Twisted Resource and Site components for rendering the traditional parts of the site, and wanted to mount the streaming parts on their own protocol handlers.
 I wanted everything to run off of port 80.
-I wanted the result to avoid copying buffered data as much as possible.
+I wanted the code to copy data only as much as necessary.

 I didn't find anything that did what I wanted.